Tuttotorna/lon-mirror/README.md

 Stress Framework (Iriguchi Integration)

-OMNIA includes a formal stress methodology:
+OMNIA includes a formal stress methodology.

-stress is not “more tests”
+Stress is not “more tests”.

-stress is controlled exposure of structural limits
+Stress is controlled exposure of structural limits.

-failures become frozen boundary artifacts
+Failures are preserved as frozen boundary artifacts.

 Official taxonomy:

 docs/STRESS_TAXONOMY.md

 ---